opengitorg/openmr-git-course/_episodes/03-history.md

 ~~~
 {: .language-bash}
 ~~~
-Auto-merging paper.md
+Auto-merging article.md
-CONFLICT (content): Merge conflict in paper.md Automatic merge failed; fix conflicts and then commit the result.
+CONFLICT (content): Merge conflict in article.md Automatic merge failed; fix conflicts and then commit the result.
 ~~~
 {: .output}

 Git cannot complete the merge because there is a conflict - if you recall,
-after creating the new branch, we changed the title of the paper on both branches.
+after creating the new branch, we changed the title of the article on both branches.
 We have to resolve the conflict and then complete the merge.
 We can get
 some more detail